marcpfuller/edgex-docs/docs_src/microservices/application/Triggers.md

 ## Introduction

 Triggers determine how the App Functions Pipeline begins execution.
-The trigger is determined by the `[Trigger]` configuration section in the  `configuration.toml` file.
+The trigger is determined by the `[Trigger]` configuration section in the  `configuration.yaml` file.

 !!! edgey "Edgex 2.0"
     For Edgex 2.0 the `[Binding]` configuration section has been renamed to `[Trigger]`.
 The  `[MessageBus]` section has been renamed to `EdgexMessageBus` and moved under the `[Trigger]` section.
 The `[MqttBroker]` section has been renamed to `ExternalMqtt` and moved under the `[Trigger]` section.